Return on Investment Calculator

 Cap Rate vs. ROI

 The capitalization rate of an investment, also known as the cap rate, is a similar measure of the profitability of an income-generating property.
 There is, however, one crucial difference.
 Unlike ROI, the Cap rate assumes the purchase of a property is made using cash only, which means that there are no financing costs such as mortgage and interest payments.
+In addition to that, ROI accounts for the capital gains made at the time of sale of the property.
+If the capital gains are large due to various reasons such as finishing a basement or experiencing a large property appreciation, the ROI may be much larger than Capitalization Rate.

 Because the net return on an investment can be positive or negative, ROI can be a positive or negative number as well.
 If the result of your ROI calculation is a positive number, then your investment made a positive return.
 If your ROI is negative, then your investment incurred a loss.